fortunatebypass/sinatra/README.md

 * Not as well supported on various infrastructure (e.g.: no AWS EC2 t3 and m5a type instances)
 * You like spending lots of time and effort securing down every last package and their distro defaults

+#### Docker

+Technically, using docker and containers isn't really required.
+We've chosen to use docker containers since it is assumed that there will be future app updates, and the container portability will make app development/deployment/CI/CD significantly easier.

+The other option on this OS would be [Kata Containers](https://katacontainers.io/) for extra security, but is not implemented here.

+Each container is wrapped in a SystemD service with specified dependencies.
+This is to simply this demo, but also works in production for _small_ applications.
+It also allows for logs to be in journald for easy access and rotation and to be managed like any other service.

+A larger install would preferably use service discovery (like [Consul](https://www.consul.io)) instead of hardcoded references as well as a multiple instance orchestrator like Kubernetes (available on Clear Linux), Nomad or Unit.

+#### Load balancer

+Nginx using the latest [public docker image](https://hub.docker.com/_/nginx/).

+Configured for security and performance, but without HTTPS of any kind (*DO NOT DO THIS IN PRODUCTION - EVER!*).

+The example sinatra app has no variablilty and so would be a perfect candidate for implementing caching at the nginx level.
+We've assumed that this won't always be the case and have not included a cache at this time.

+#### App servers

+Dual app servers allowing for higher availability and easier maintenance without downtime.

+Built using a recent version of the public core [ruby docker image](https://hub.docker.com/_/ruby/).
+Alpine edition for minial size and faster deployment.